 Here, we would like to introduce team members and show how they go about their mission of supporting the adoption of AI.

-• Dasha Gurova - Community Manager based in San Francisco.
+• Dasha Gurova - Community Manager based in San Diego.
 Dasha curates The Ground Truth, an essential newsletter for computer vision practitioners.

 • James Le - Data Advocate based in San Francisco.
 James is the host of Datacast, a podcast that follows the career journeys of data practitioners and researchers and unpacks the lessons they learned along the way.